davidorme/Masters_GIS/practicals/intro.md

 ## Getting started

-* Each practical has its own RStudio Cloud Project.
+* Each practical has its own Posit Cloud assignment.
 This will contain all of the data needed for the practical and will have the required packages pre-installed.

 * If you are working on your own computer, you will need to install those packages and